Australia is home to the largest uranium supply in the world, filling about a third of the world's uranium needs.

 The future of uranium is uncertain.
 As demand for this type of energy increases in some countries, others are actively reducing or eliminating their consumption.

 Uranium is a divisive material and investment.
-Australian investors interested in this commodity should familiarize themselves with the potential dangers before buying in.
+Australian investors interested in this commodity should familiarise themselves with the potential dangers before buying in.